metaliq/metaliq/src/policies/navigation/README.md

 The navigation policy provides further specification terms, including  `route`, which takes a Route object that associates the "page" with a URL pattern with type-safe parameter parsing, browser history integration and deep-linking.

-The navigation policy also provides terms to support the navigation flow such as `onEntering, onEnter, onLeaving, onLeave`, each of which is a MetaFn for the specified type.
+The navigation policy also provides terms to support the navigation flow such as `onEnter, onLeave`, each of which is a $Fn for the specified type.
 These functions provide a granular way for applications to provision data loading, integration tasks and so on.

 Additional terms can be supplied by specialised navigation models, such as sequential (for a wizard-like flow with additional inline validation and terminology for previous and next actions) or adventure (allowing movement along any of a node's connected edges).